 - at least two-and-a-half hours of moderate intensity exercise in bouts of 10 minutes or more

-- an hour and 15 minutes of vigorous intensity activity
+- an hour-and-a-quarter of vigorous intensity activity

 Moderate intensity means: